Men have 5 options if they want to shave – cartridge, disposable, safety, straight or electric shaver.

 And these will charge in one hour so it does not take a long time.

-Older models use a nickel cadmium battery while newer ones (most of them) use a lithium ion battery.
-The latter is less prone to power fade and generally lighter and more compact.
+Older models use a nickel cadmium (or a NiCad)battery while newer ones (most of them) use a lithium ion battery.

 Electric shavers come in two different varieties – foil and rotary.